What I still haven’t covered is seasonality.

 If you want to get a general overview of your budget and volume, then this is a good resource.
 For example, in the report below, Nov-Jan seem to have a bounce.
-So, you should adjust your budgets and bids accordingly, increasing ad spend during those months – the holiday season from Thanksgiving through the New Year.
+So, you should adjust your budgets and bids accordingly, increasing PPC campaign spend during those months – the holiday season from Thanksgiving through the New Year.

 Note that you’ll find this info inside the Campaigns tab in your account.

 If you’re an eCommerce company and your marketing campaign budget is mostly spent on AdWords, then here’s a handy custom report you can download to your GA account.